berkeman/glansigt/_posts/2020-06-01-inputworkdirresult.markdown

 - What if we decide that the first version is the one we want to keep?
   If we've overwritten our intermediate data, we have to re-run the first version *again*.
-Time consuming.
+Time and energy consuming.
 Could we have kept all outputs and results?  -Yes we could - disk space is very cheap these days.

 It seems we have to _remember_ or _manually keep track of_ which result that belongs to which version of the code.  **This does not